INFORMATION FOR TOWN FANS

 At the end of the match, a frequent service operates back to Leeds city centre from where you were dropped off.
 Unless you are out of the ground sharpish be prepared to join a queue.

-Prices are £2.50 return for adults and £1.25 return for children.
+Prices are £3.00 return (£2.00 single) for adults and £1.50 return (£1.00 single) for children/senior citizens.
 These are purchased from a bus at the front of the queue which sells the tickets from a side window!

 Bus numbers 51 / 52 / 55 also travel from Leeds City Centre and go along Elland Road stopping outside the stadium.
 Note, however, that bus stops outside the ground are suspended one hour before and one hour after a home match.